aesthetic0001/AFKBot-1/docs/howto.md

 Now we have to install the dependencies, type `npm install` in the terminal.
 This should take a while, but it should install all dependencies. `npm install` only has to be typed once, in the next runs, you can just type `npm start` directly.

 Now you just have to type `npm start` to start the program.

+<h2 align="center">5.
+How to use EasyMC's feature</h2>

+First, get an account token from its [homepage](https://easymc.io/get).

+Then, head to the `config.json` file, change `"enable"`'s value to `"true"`, and paste the token in the `"token"` value field.

+Then you can start the program, and it will use the EasyMC Alt instead of the normal credentials.

+These tokens are single use, so if you want to restart the program, you will have to head to this [page](https://easymc.io/renew) to renew the token.